websanco/liferay-learn/docs/analytics-cloud/latest/en/people/accounts/accounts.md

 ## Interests

 The Interests tab shows the topics of interest for the account’s individuals.
 Analytics Cloud identifies these topics via the same methodology it uses for individuals.
+For more information, see [Understanding Interests](../../workspace-data/managing-interest-topics.md#understanding-interests).

 ## Segments